SochaDev/sochadev.github.io/team.md

 \# TODO: Add your name here.

-If you think you might be a good fit here at Socha Dev &mdash; please <a href="/#contact" class="blue">contact us!</a> You should probably include a link to your GitHub account if you're a dev ;)
+If you think you might be a good fit here at Socha Dev &mdash; please <a href="/#contact" class="blue">contact us!</a> Pro tip: You should probably include a link to your GitHub account if you're a dev ;)